 Central Air Conditioning Units

 Standard central air conditioning units generally offer a cooling only or heat pump and cooling option.
-They can be paired with air handers that provide gas or electric heating.
+They can be paired with air handlers that provide gas or electric heating.

 Multi-position Air Handlers are paired with Central Air units to make a complete system.